mrsdo/adding-https-to-react-app-localhost/README.md

 ## Available Scripts

-After installation, you can, run:
+After installation and changes to package.json, you can, run:

 ### `npm run start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](https://localhost:3000) to view it in your browser.
+Open [https://localhost:3000](https://localhost:3000) to view it in your browser.

+Using Safari, literally drag/drop certificate to secure directory, then double-click the local.cer file to add it to the MacOS system keychain.